Experience Life Under the Sea: 10 of the Best Underwater Hotels in the World

 Reminiscent of Atlantis, staying in an underwater hotel offers a glimpse into another world.
 With views of fish instead of birds and coral instead of gardens, there is something futuristic and fanciful about underwater accommodation.

 A stay in one of these surreal hotels is a unique and highly sought-after experience.
 An experience sleeping below sea level isn’t solely for the super rich, though.
 While some of the swankier underwater hotels are out of reach for the average traveler, there are more modest options tucked away in some surprising corners of the globe.

-For a unique hotel experience, here are the best underwater hotels in the world.
+And don’t forget to check out cool Airbnb options that sometimes include underwater stays.
+But for a unique hotel experience, here are the best underwater hotels in the world.

 Atlantis the Palm, Dubai

 With all its ambitious and futuristic development projects, it’s no surprise that Dubai has tried to get several underwater hotels off the ground (or into the water!).
 Not all of them have been successful — some underwater hotel projects in Dubai seem to be dead in the water.

 You might have heard about the mega-project Hydropolis back in the early 2000s.
 It was hyped up as being one of the most expensive and extravagant hotels ever to be built, only to be canceled before construction even began.
 In among the uncertainty of Dubai’s underwater hotel developments is one shining success: Atlantis the Palm.

 Atlantis the Palm is a sprawling resort with more than 1,500 rooms and a huge number of facilities above sea level.
 However, it’s what lies below the water that really makes this hotel special.
 Beneath the lagoon lie two underwater rooms, aptly named Poseidon and Neptune.
 The submerged suites are some of the most glorious of all underwater hotels in the world.